Skip to main content

 docker compose ps docker compose logs --tail 50

-Docker resource limits: On VPS instances with limited RAM, you can constrain the container's memory usage to prevent OpenClaw from competing with other services:
+Docker resource limits: On VPS instances with limited RAM, you can constrain the container so OpenClaw does not starve co-located services.
+Verify limits with your real workload rather than copying a universal size:

 yaml